National Museum of African American History and Culture: Notable items in the collection

-The Smithsonian Institution listed the number of items in the museum collection in 2012 as either more than 18,000 pieces or more than 25,000 pieces.
-CBS News reported in May 2015 that the collection size had grown to 33,000 objects, although this had risen to more than 40,000 objects by May 2019.
+As of 2026, the NMAAHC housed more than 45,000 objects.
 About 3,500 items are on display to the public.

 Items obtained by the museum initially were received, conserved, and stored at the Smithsonian Museum Support Center in Suitland, Maryland.
 Dozens of permanent curatorial staff and temporary contractors accessed the items, repaired them, and conserved them in a temperature- and humidity-controlled environment.
 Renée Anderson, the NMAAHC's head of collections, oversaw the effort.
 After artifacts were selected for display, graphics and labels for each item were manufactured.
 Display cases for each item were also purchased, and exhibiting mounts or specially designed cases handcrafted for particularly fragile, important, or unusually sized objects.
 Museum officials said all artifacts and displays will be moved into the new museum in the summer of 2016, along with the museum's 175 full-time employees.